Interacting with Computer Systems

 Have students compare devices of a particular make/model so that they are not comparing completely different phones.
-Similarly, students should not go back any further than smart technologies.
-Some models might have started with raised push-button keys but students should not include those versions in their timelines.
-The later touchscreen interface is more about technological advances than it is solely about improving the User Experience.
+Some models might have started with raised push-button keys and then transitioned to touchscreens.
+It should be noted that the later, touchscreen interface is more about technological advances than it is solely about improving the User Experience.

 Motivate Discussion - Designers and Engineers of User Interfaces

 Q: There are professional designers and/or engineers whose job it is to maximize the User Experience when interacting with a device.
 What do you think are some skills that one of these professionals need to have?

 A: Responses will likely vary but there are some aspects of this job that students should consider.
 At the least, these professionals should be skilled graphic designers and programmers.
 They might need to know about typography - the technique of arranging the type of texts in order to make it legible and appealing when displayed.
 They might need to know about aesthetics - principles about the nature of what we think is beautiful or pleasing visually.
 They might need to know about human factors, cognitive science, or ergonomics - the ways in which people think and use devices to be productive - so that they can optimize the design to meet those needs.

 Q: UI Designers take "conformity with user expectations" very seriously.
 What do you think that means, and how do you think that impacts the interface's design?